mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 # Image Analysis with CNNs

 Our use case is the canonical [MNIST handwritten digit recognition](https://www.tensorflow.org/get_started/mnist/beginners), namely learning to identify the Arabic numeral in a given image, and we will use the following CNN model from a [Keras example](https://github.com/fchollet/keras/blob/master/examples/mnist_transfer_cnn.py) as our base.

-We won't go into the details of this model here since the principles are already [well-covered](https://github.com/ageron/handson-ml).
+We won't go into the details of this model here since the principles are already well-covered [elsewhere](https://github.com/ageron/handson-ml), but the basic idea is to first run an image through a set of *feature layers* that in some sense map the raw pixels of the input image into abstract properties.
+These properties are then subsequently combined by a set of *classification layers* to yield a probability distribution over the possible digits.
+The final outcome is then typically simply the digit with highest assigned probability.

 ```python
 feature_layers = [